 Action Collaborative on Preventing Sexual Harassment in Higher Education

-In April 2019, UCSB joined the National Academies of Sciences, Engineering, and Medicine and over 40 other institutions of higher education in the Action Collaborative on Preventing Sexual Harassment in Higher Education.
+In 2018, the National Academies of Science, Engineering, and Medicine (NASEM) published a report titled, Sexual Harassment of Women: Climate, Culture, and Consequences in Academic Sciences, Engineering, and Medicine.
+This report concludes that system-wide changes to the culture and climate in higher education are needed to prevent and address sexual harassment, and provides a roadmap for institutions of higher education to make these changes.
+To advance these efforts, NASEM and over 40 higher education and research institutions joined together to launch an Action Collaborative on Preventing Sexual Harassment in Higher Education.
 The Action Collaborative provides an opportunity for member institutions to collectively work on furthering efforts to address sexual harassment in academia through the sharing of evidence-based policies, strategies, and research.

 Case Management Teams (CMTs)

 UCSB has two Case Management Teams: one for cases with student respondents and another for cases with employee respondents.
 The CMTs use a multi-disciplinary and collaborative approach to review all current Title IX cases.
 This is to ensure that the campus’ response is trauma-informed, effective, timely, coordinated among all points of contact for both complainants and respondents, and adherent to all federal, state, and policy guidelines.
 The CMTs are also charged with reviewing trends identified through collected metrics, identifying areas of concern for the campus population, and identifying and implementing necessary actions to address those areas of concern.
 CMT membership consists of representatives from campus departments with a direct role in the Title IX process.